 Conclusion

-If you would like to support us, consider purchasing the advanced package below as it will greatly help us create more tutorials and keep our server up and running.
+If you would like to support us, consider the advanced poll and voting system below.
+It will greatly help us create more tutorials and keep our website up and running.
+The advanced package includes improved code and more features.

 Basic